-Employees who receive their care at Denver Health have the same privacy rights and protections as non-employee patients.
-No PHI related to treatment of an employee as a patient at Denver Health may not be disclosed to Denver Health Human Resources, other employment administrative functions, supervisors, or co-workers without specific authorization from the employee patient.
-If a Denver Health employee is a patient and information is discovered that may be concerning to Denver Health as the employer, that information MAY NOT be disclosed to Human Resources or any other areas of the organization, for any reason other than treatment, payment, and/or health care operational purposes.
+Team members who receive their care at Denver Health have the same privacy rights and protections as non-team member patients.
+No PHI related to treatment of a team member as a patient at Denver Health may be disclosed to Denver Health Human Resources, other employment administrative functions, supervisors, or coworkers without specific authorization from the team member patient.
+If a Denver Health team member is a patient and information is discovered that may be concerning to Denver Health as the employer, that information MAY NOT be disclosed to Human Resources or any other areas of the organization, for any reason other than treatment, payment, and/ or health care operational purposes.